Skip to content

 The Lead

-When you prepare for the presentation, analyzing each slide to find the Lead, you string the individual Leads together into a coherent, easy-to-follow story.
-As you do this, you develop transitions and character throughout the presentation, and then guide the audience seamlessly through the message, making the complex concepts simple with the use of appropriate illustration.
-By understanding your audience, what is important to them, and pulling that out of the presentation, you bring your audience to the call for action, the learning objective, or the question requiring a decision, depending on the overall goal of the presentation.
+When you prepare for the presentation, analyze each slide to find the Lead.
+Then, string the individual Leads together into a coherent, easy-to-follow story.
+As you do this, you develop transitions and character throughout the presentation that guide your audience seamlessly through the message.
+Make complex concepts simple with the use of appropriate illustration.
+By understanding your audience, and what is important to them, and pulling that out of the presentation, you bring your audience to the call for action, the learning objective, or the question requiring a decision, depending on the overall goal of the presentation.
+A great way to convey meaning to your audience is with the PREP format – see more information on PREP here.

 This is how you will make any presentation your own, make it memorable, and make it effective workforce training.
 Find the Lead and describe its value to the listener.
 Make it interesting and make it yours.
 Find the Lead – today’s CommLink.
 Be sure to look for more Dynamic Speaking Principles from P H Tyson & Associates.